 Slightly heavier than Reaver titans though bearing the same category of arm-mounted weaponry, Nemesis titans specialise in long ranged combat.
 Their upper carapace bears a huge weapons platform, complete with anti-air fire support battery and the mountings for a huge, Warlord class gun, such as a Belicosa Volcano Cannon or Earthquake Cannon.
 These weapons can provide long-range artillery support, or even target enemy void ship assets.

-The most common Titan in the ranks of the Imperium is the Warlord battle titan.
+The most iconic titan in the ranks of the Imperium is the Warlord battle titan.
 Standing 33 metres (108 feet) tall, Warlords can be equipped in a variety of ways, with loadouts that range from Volcano Cannons and Vulcan Mega-Bolters to Arioch Power Claws.

 The largest type of Imperial Titan is the Emperor titan, which has two subclasses: Imperator titans and Warmonger titans.
 These walking fortresses are so large they can almost be considered moving mountains.
 In addition to their truly awe-inspiring amount of weaponry, Emperor titans can carry entire companies of troops.
 Simply put, if you see the crenelated crest of an Emperor Titan rising above the horizon, run.

-After the Horus Heresy, the traitor legions fled to their various hiding places amongst the stars.
-They didn’t flee alone, however; many Adeptus Mechanicus (then called Mechanicum) factions turned traitor along with Horus and, when they found themselves on the losing side of the war, fled alongside their Chaos Space Marine brethren.
+After the Horus Heresy civil, traitor legions that had turned upon the Imperium fled to secret hiding places beyond the stars.
+Many Adeptus Mechanicus (then called Mechanicum) factions turned traitor along with the Warmaster Horus and, when they found themselves on the losing side of the war, fled alongside their Chaos Space Marine brethren.

 Titans also made the journey to the Eye of Terror along with their disgraced Chaos-aligned Collegia Titanica crews.
 As a result, many Imperial titans have their dark mirrors amongst the forces of Chaos, albeit with twisted Dark Mechanicus alterations and daemonic infestations.